vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-repositories-and-versioning.md

 ### Package Updates

-TCE encourages packages are constantly updated and stay aligned with the latest stable version(s) of software they package.
+As a best practice, packages should be regularly updated and kept aligned with the latest stable version(s) of software they package.
 However, it is up to package owners as to the cadence of updates.
-Package owners should remember that updates to a package does not guarantee inclusion in the TCE community repository.
-This gate is currently controlled by the TCE team.
+Package owners should remember that updates to a package does not guarantee inclusion in the Tanzu Community Edition repository.
+This gate is currently controlled by the Tanzu Community Edition team.

-As a community project, TCE provides no guarantee of package updates in response to CVEs or other critical issues.
+As a community project, Tanzu Community Edition provides no guarantee of package updates in response to CVEs or other critical issues.

 ### Package Update Automation